listingslab-software/techno-banner/admin/README.md

 # Techno Banner

 > Builds on https://github.com/listingslab-software/ts-toplist
-> Creates a React Component that will fetch data from an endpoint and populate a Casino Toplist.
+> Creates a React Component that will fetch data from an endpoint and populates a Casino Toplist

 ## Admin Interface